Async communication guide: how to work on your own schedule

 Step 1: Set your communication windows

 Block two or three specific windows in your calendar for processing messages.
-Research by Cal Newport on context switching suggests that every time you check a communication channel, you leave “attention residue” on that conversation even after you return to your primary task [4].
+Organizational psychologist Sophie Leroy (2009) found that switching between tasks leaves attention residue [6]: part of your cognitive focus remains on the prior task even after you return to your primary work.
+Cal Newport draws on Leroy’s finding in Deep Work [3] to explain why communication batching matters.
 Batching communication into defined windows eliminates this residue for the majority of your day.

 A practical schedule: check messages at 9am, 12:30pm, and 4pm.
 Between those windows, close Slack, mute notifications, and focus.
 The three windows matter less than the consistency — your brain learns to expect communication at those times.